Accessing your MySQL or MSSQL databases remotely is made simple and easy when using our Cloud platform. All you will need to have to hand is:

 Once that's done we're ready to connect remotely.

-In your remote access program (such as Management Studio for MSSQL) you will be connecting to the IP Address 22.214.171.124
+In your remote access program (such as Management Studio for MSSQL) you will be connecting to the remote access host IP address and port for your database which you learned above.

 And that's it!
 You now have all the information you need to remotely access your databases.